 The Teacher Education Program is offered in two ways.
-One way is as a program blended into an undergraduate degree in which students take the methods courses and the prerequisite courses for the program as part of their undergraduate degree.
+One way is as a program blended into an undergraduate degree in which students take the professional practice courses and the prerequisite courses for the program as part of their undergraduate degree.
+Students should check with their undergraduate program to ascertain whether their major and the teaching credential may be completed within 4 years.
 The Teacher Education Program is State of California approved.
 To receive the California teaching credential, students must take the California Subject Examination for Teachers (CSET) as part of completing the program.
 Additional required testing is listed below.